kuohsuanlo/redstonelocker/README.md

 ENABLED_WORLD: world,world_nether,world_the_end
 # change into the world name you are interested in applying RedstoneLocker!
 StructureDistance: 3
 # the radius of a group of redstone structures.
 Just leave it 3.
 It is a tuned parameters.
-ReleasingTimeSecond: 10
+ReleasingTimeSecond: 120
 # After a redstone structure has been detected containing flickers, how long would this area could fire redstone event without being ignore.
+CheckingPeriodSecond: 4
+# How long is a period for calculating [PeriodicalTicksMax] (below)
-PeriodicalTicksMax: 25
+PeriodicalTicksMax: 59
-# How much a ball space radius = 3(StructureDistance) could fire redstone event every second.
-(A circuit could fire multiple events based on how many components are considered.
-See the component config below.)
+# How much an Enclidean radius = [StructureDistance] could fire redstone signal event every give time [CheckingPeriodSecond].

 COUNTING_TORCH: true
 # Should the redstone torches counted as a component?